steelcity412/ReactWebsiteSample/README.md

 # ReactWebsiteSample
 This is a React Website that pulls data from the Open Brewery API.

-# Wyn Designer Sample

-This sample demonstrates the use of GrapeCity ActiveReports WynDesigner connected to the Wyn portal.

 ## System requirements

 This sample requires: